ICRAR/daliuge/docs/graphs.rst

 of DROPs means that they describe exactly what an :ref:`graph.execution` consists of.
 In this sense, the |pg| is the graph execution engine.

-In addition to DROP managers, the DFMS prototype also includes a *Physical Graph Manager*, which allows users to manage all currently running and past physical graphs within the system.
+In addition to DROP managers, the |daliuge| prototype also includes a *Physical Graph Manager*, which allows users to manage all currently running and past physical graphs within the system.
 Although the current *Physical Graph Manager* implementation only supports to "add" and "get" |pg| specifications, features such as graph event monitoring